Delaware Negligence Laws

 General Negligence Law

-Negligence, as a legal matter, tries to determine whether a person has a duty of care to another, and whether he or she failed in fulfilling that duty.
-If so, he or she may be liable for any resulting injuries.
-Taking the above example, if Patty is driving you to work and she collides with Paul’s car turning left, she might be held liable for negligence.
-In Delaware, Paul may also be liable under a doctrine known as “contributory negligence.”
+Negligence, as a legal matter, tries to determine whether a person has a duty of care to another and whether they failed in fulfilling that duty.
+If so, they may be liable for any resulting injuries reasonably related to that person's negligence.
+Taking the above example, if Patty is driving you to work and she collides with Paul's car turning left, she might be held liable for negligence.
+In Delaware, Paul may also be liable under a rule known as "modified contributory negligence."

 Negligence Laws in Delaware